fengyuanchen/cropperjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Enable to crop the image automatically when initialize.
+Enable to crop the image automatically when initialized.

 ### autoCropArea